-7. Evaluation criteria
+6. Evaluation criteria

-Evaluation criteria are the criteria that matter most to your goals and project that you decided on in your discovery phase team meeting.
-By sharing this with your bidders, they will be able to understand exactly how they are being scored-and know how they might fare ahead of time.
+In your discovery phase team meeting, you decided what criteria mattered most to your goals and project.
+By sharing this with your bidders, they will be able to understand exactly how they are being scored-and know ahead of time how they might fare.

-If you decide to utilize weighted scoring, it will also be crucial to include this.
-For example, your RFP weighted scoring might be:
+If you decided to utilize weighted scoring, it will also be crucial to include this.
+For example, your weighted scoring might be: